 Last months I started reading about Rootkits and how they hide themself.
-While learning I came across one of the windows kernel data structure called EPROCESS.
+While learning, I came across one of the windows kernel data structure called EPROCESS.
 I remembered that I have worked on some exploit technique related to EPROCESS earlier also.
-This structure make me curious to look for other such structure used by windows for different purposes that can be exploited.
-So, I decided to know more about all of them because why not?
-If you want to be a windows security analyst, knowing about these kernel objects are really helpful.
-Also not to mention rootkits hide them self by manipulating(DKOM) mostly these structure.
+This structure make me curious to look for other such structure used by windows for different purposes, that can be misused in any way.
+Hence, I decided to know more about all of them because why not?
+If you want to be a windows security researcher, knowing about these kernel objects are really helpful.
+Also not to mention most rootkits hide themself by manipulating(DKOM) these structures only.

-So I start researching about these structure and how they are manipulated in different ways.
+So I start researching about these structures and how they can be manipulated in different ways.
 I also noticed that there are not much stuff present on internet that really explain them well.
-Even some really good resources are there but they are scattered on different sites/articles.
-That makes me think to write a articles series on windows kernel objects and attacks related to them.
+Some really good resources are there but they are scattered on different places.
+That makes me think to write an article series on windows kernel objects and attacks related to them.

 The structures list that I have decided to write about are mention below(list may expand or reduce in future) :